Sending Scores to Colleges

 - SAT rush reporting is available for an additional fee.
 Rush scores are sent two business days after a request is received.
 Remind your students to check with the institutions before requesting this service; not all colleges can accept rush reporting.

-Flexible score reports for fee-waiver eligible students
+Flexible score reports students eligible for free waivers

 - Can be used while the student is in high school

 - Can be ordered at registration or at any time after a student takes an SAT Program test

 - Can be used by eligible students even if they previously registered for the SAT or SAT Subject Tests without using a fee waiver